Society Visits Information

 As many people will know, the Haigh Woodland Railway is not currently operating.
 However, the operators of the railway are very keen to welcome the NGRS, once they are able to do run trains again.
 When the visit does take place, we will also arrange a visit to the Wigan & District Model Engineering Society, which also operates in Haigh Country Park.

-We already have over 40 expressions of interest; again, if you have already expressed interest, there is no need to do anything – you will be contacted when a visit is arranged.
+We already have around 50 expressions of interest; again, if you have already expressed interest, there is no need to do anything – you will be contacted when a visit is arranged.
 The facility is still there for others to express interest, and to be added to the list.
 Please be patient though – I am told that a visit is more likely to be in 2025 than 2024.

 ONLINE BOOKING